Google Forms Escape Rooms for Secondary Students

 - The clues are Google Slides that require a forced copy by each student.
-It is helpful to have students prepare with a piece of paper and something to write with to help them record information.
+It is helpful to have students prepare with a piece of paper or small dry-erase boards to help them record information.

 - Once they complete all of the clues they are finished with the escape room.

 - You will want to include the answer so that students get an error message if they are incorrect.
 The image below shows you how to do this so they have to have the correct answer to move on to the next question.